-XV.
-PUBLIC BENEFITS
+SECTION 13 PUBLIC BENEFITS

 FEMA and other disaster benefits do not count as income or resources in any means-tested programs.
-Federal, state, local and private disaster benefits should not be counted as a resource or income against any federally funded assistance program such as SSI, FITAP (TANF), Medicaid, and Food Stamps.
+Federal, state, local and private disaster benefits should not be counted as a resource or income against any federally funded assistance program such as SSI, Reach Up (TANF), Medicaid, and 3SquaresVT (food stamps).
 (42 U.S.C. §5155(d)).